bottlerocket-os/bottlerocket/variants/README.md

 This populates the Cargo build graph with all of the RPM packages that need to be built before the variant can be constructed.
 Variants should almost always include the `release` package.
 This pulls in the other core packages and includes essential configuration and services.

+This variant includes the (optional) `image-layout` section, which allows the user to customize the layout of the image they are building.
+`os-image-size-gib` is the size of the "OS" disk image in GiB.
+`data-image-size-gib` is the size of the "data" disk image in GiB.
+Though we've done so here for sake of demonstration, resizing the "data" disk image isn't necessary as it expands to fill the disk on boot.
+`partition-plan` is the strategy used for image partitioning, with the options being "split" (the default) or "unified".
+The "split" partition strategy has separate volumes for "OS" and "data", while "unified" has "OS" and "data" on a single volume.
+See [the documentation](../tools/buildsys/src/manifest.rs) for the defaults and additional details.

 Be sure to include `publish = false` for all packages, as these are not standard crates and should never appear on [crates.io](https://crates.io/).